robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 multilayer network metrics are directly influenced by social scale, in this case the spatial distance threshold.

-Social structure and habitat selection are intimately linked: individuals must share space to interact and the distribution of resources influences group dynamics and home range size (Webber and Vander Wal 2018).
+Social structure and habitat selection are intimately related: individuals must share space to interact and the distribution of resources influences group dynamics and home range size (Webber and Vander Wal 2018).
 Social structure is influenced by resource